 It also means I get to be really greedy and buy the littler version (£10 for 60 ml, Cult Beauty) for my beach bag.

-Is this £18 after sun spray a necessity?
+Is this £18 (for a full size) after sun spray a necessity?
 No, absolutely not.
 Is it pleasingly refreshing enough tpo perk you up after the beach?
 Yes, probably (as long as you aren’t sensitive to essential oils).

 And for me certainly it’s far (far) more preferable than reaching for the sort of alcohol-infused, fragranced after suns that tend to lurk in shops is near the beach.